Command Line Rendering

 Simple Rendering

-Make sure you have Boxshot Ultimate, as command line rendering doesn’t work in any other edition, including the demo.
+Make sure you have a Boxshot license, as command line rendering doesn’t work in the demo mode.
 Start Boxshot, make a simple scene say with a book and save it to the Desktop, naming the file “project”.
 You should end up with having a file “project.boxshot5” on your desktop.

 You can use a different folder and project name, but then make sure you updated the code below to match your specific.